ashikbarua/knowledge_graph_alignment/README.md

 Here, we developed a `supervised network alignment approach` to discover mappings between equivalent entities and relations.
 We used lexical matching, network topological information and matrix factorization techniques to compute similarity scores.

+We implemented two distinct models for calculating `relation similarity` and `vertex similarity`.
+Both the models uses the structural information of the graph.